Symbolic Logic (NASDAQ:EVOL) Coverage Initiated at StockNews.com

-StockNews.com began coverage on shares of Symbolic Logic (NASDAQ:EVOL – Get Rating) in a research report report published on Wednesday morning.
-The firm issued a buy rating on the technology company’s stock.
+Equities research analysts at StockNews.com started coverage on shares of Symbolic Logic (NASDAQ:EVOL – Get Rating) in a research note issued to investors on Thursday.
+The brokerage set a “buy” rating on the technology company’s stock.

 Symbolic Logic, Inc, a research and development organization, focuses on developing proprietary algorithms that model and predict behaviour of dynamic systems.
 It is also developing a set of tools and technologies for applying symbolic content to physical objects to catalog to track real-world objects.